-The electronic ignition is preset at the factory and needs no maintenance.
+The SEM ignition is preset at 2.05mm BTDC at the factory and should require no further adjustment.

 Air filter:

 The air filter should be cleaned in solvent after every ride and re-oiled.
 To perform this maintenance, remove the seat, then loosen the hose clamp on the back of the carburetor and pull the air filter from the airbox.
 Regular engine oil or special foam air filter oil may be used to oil the filter.
 Before installing the air filter into the airbox, clean the inside of the airbox and apply heavy waterproof grease to the front of the sealing flange on the air filter carrier.
 Then reinstall the filter, pushing the sealing flange tightly against the front of the airbox while tightening the filter carrier hose clamp to the back of the carburetor.